dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Security Services/Azure Policy.md

 The properties of the resources are exposed as aliases
 A rule can be written around the policy to make a decision (cause a effect) based on the value received of the property defined in the policy

-A policy is an single rule.
+A policy is an single rule
 Multiple policies can be grouped together into an **Initiative** which allows for easier assignment and enforcement of the policies
 Policies are enforced at the Fabric level and cannot be bypassed by any method (though its possible to exclude resources from policies)

 ![Azure Policy|500](../images/azure-policy.png)

-Policy can be assigned to any scope: Management group, Subscription, Resource Group, Resource.
-The policies are inherited
+Policy can be assigned to any scope: Management group, Subscription, Resource Group, Resource
+Azure policies are inherited
 Policies do not check for user permissions (It is checked in a previous step)
 Policies are checked during the deployment of an resource
 Policies are only applied to Resources that are newly created or modified.
 For applying to older resources the remediation option can be used